onefifteen-z/onefifteen-z-blog/source/_posts/20200314-how-to-deploy-hexo-with-github-action.md

 ---
 ### Quick Start

-In the last blog [【Hexo】1.
+In the last blog [【Hexo】Part 1.
 How to Setup Blog with Hexo and NexT on GitHub Pages](https://achillessatan.github.io/posts/54991/), we learned how to setup up a blog web with Hexo and deploy it from local to GitHub Pages.

 In this blog, it will talk about how to deploy you blog automatically with the CI tool `Github Action`.